Find out how to tell the age of a blue whale, which whale has the nicest smile and who is the best at deep dives in this top ten countdown!

 4) The blue whale is the largest animal to ever live on Earth; their heart is about the size of a Volkswagen beetle.

 5) Sperm whales spend about 7% of their time drifting inactively; they sometimes take these naps while standing up vertically.
-Check out this video to see some sleeping whales.

 6) Blue whales are one of the loudest animals, producing sounds that other whales can hear 1,000 miles (1,600 kilometers) away.